-Accommodation: Heath River lodge or similar, Puerto Maldonato
+Accommodation: Posada Amazonas lodge or similar, Puerto Maldonado

 - You will take a two hour flight to Puerto Maldonado today.
 Upon arrival you will be met and transferred to the office in town where your will be able to store your luggage before heading off with just a small pack for your two nights in the jungle.
 A motorised canoe will transport you up the river to your jungle lodge is the Madre de Dios region.

 - The lodge is sustainable and eco-friendly, it is built in the native style.
 While simple, the rooms are comfortable, with flushing toilets, cold water showers, kerosene lamps and mosquito nets.

 - Multilingual guides will take you through the forest and help you to explore the incredible flora and fauna, teaching you about the medicinal properties of the plants and pointing out the spectacular wildlife.
 You will see everything from macaws and monkeys to peccary, jabirus, otters and thousands of butterflies.

 - After spending time immersed in the wilderness, you will re-board the canoes and head back to Puerto Maldonado.

 Accommodation: Eco inn or Similar, Cusco